flywheel-apps/nyu_rotator_cuff_gear_suite/gears/assign_batch_cases/README.md

 ## Usage Notes

 The `assign-batch-cases` gear assigns multiple cases as specified in a user-supplied `csv` file.
 Each assignment is validated by the existence of the case in a Master Project, the current assignments of that case (e.g. **num_assignments**< **case_coverage**), the availability of the specified reader (e.g. **num_assignments**<**max_cases**).
 On execution, the gear distributes each case to the readers specified in the csv.

+The gear is launched from the session or project level.
+The sessions listed in the `csv` file must be a part of the Master Project that the gear is launched within.
+Sessions listed from other projects will cause an error.

 ### Inputs